60 Second Lemon Law Assessment™

 While these statements sound reassuring, they don’t always tell the full story.
 The reality is more nuanced—and understanding it can help you make smarter decisions about your case.

 Many state lemon laws say that if a consumer prevails, the manufacturer “shall” pay reasonable attorney’s fees.
 Federal warranty law, however, says fees “may” be paid.
+This is called a “fee shifting” provision in the law that is unique to some areas of the law like lemon law.

 That distinction matters for this reason: